-The consolidated financial statements of the Group have been prepared on the going concern principle, as it is

-All amounts are in thousand Bulgarian leva unless otherwise stated expected that the Group shall continue its operating activity in near future.
+The consolidated financial statements of the Group have been prepared on the going concern principle, as it is expected that the Group shall continue its operating activity in near future.

 A military conflict between Russia and Ukraine continues during the reporting period, but since the Group does not have transactions and accounts with customers from these two countries, management believes that this event is not expected to directly or indirectly affect the Group's results and financial position in the future.

 Management has no plans or intentions to sell the business or cease operations, which could materially change the carrying amount or classification of assets and liabilities reported in the consolidated financial statements.
 The assessment of assets and liabilities and the measurement of income and expenses is made in compliance with the historical cost principle.
-This principle is modified in specific cases by the revaluation of certain assets and/or liabilities to their fair value as of March 31 of the current year and December 31 of the previous year, as indicated in the relevant notes below
+This principle is modified in specific cases by the revaluation of certain assets and/or liabilities to their fair value as of June 30 of the current year and December 31 of the previous year, as indicated in the relevant notes below.